Mode setting: Linux

 The Linux kernel got the prerequisite for kernel-based mode setting by accepting Intel GEM in version 2.6.28, released in December 2008.
 This will be replaced by Tungstens Graphics TTM (Translation Table Maps) memory manager which supports the GEM API.
 TTM was developed for the free and open-source drivers for Radeon and S3 Graphics graphic chipsets (see Free and open-source graphics device driver).
 Support for Intel GMA graphic chipsets was accepted in version 2.6.29, released on March 23, 2009.
 Support for pre-R600 ATI Radeon graphics cards was accepted in version 2.6.31, released on September 9, 2009.
 Support for R600 and R700 was in development within DRM and was merged in version 2.6.32.
 Support for Evergreen (R800) was merged in version 2.6.34.
 As Nvidia did not release all the needed documentation for its graphics chip, development proceeded under the nouveau project, which uses reverse engineering to build a working open-source driver for Nvidia cards.
 Nouveau was accepted in version 2.6.33 of the kernel, released on December 10, 2009.
 Kernel-based mode setting is not only supported by the nouveau driver, it is required.
 Wayland compositors (e.g. Weston) and kmscon depend on kernel mode setting via ioctl.

 FreeBSD

 FreeBSD has support for both kernel-based mode setting and GEM for later generations of Intel GPUs (IronLake, SandyBridge, and IvyBridge) starting with version 9.1.

+Support of Intel card is limited.
+Some random Intel cards such as Device 'Intel CometLake-S GT2 [UHD Graphics 630]' does not work with FreeBSD.
+Some cards where driver is supported but not supported actively and does not work suffer such kind of issues.